MatthewMckee4/MatthewMckee4/resume.typ

 Over 4000 contributions in the past year

 I am very passionate about Python and Rust.
-In particular, I am invested in the Python typing community, contributing to the Python type checker ty regularly.
+In particular, I am invested in the Python typing community, being the largest public contributor to the Python type checker and language server ty regularly.

 Also, with my internship at GDSFactory, I have become a maintainer of the GDSFactory and KFactory repositories.